Vietnam.vn - Nền tảng quảng bá Việt Nam

 10.jpg

-From simple videos about life in the West, Ngan's TikTok channel has gradually been welcomed by the online community.
-Since then, many domestic and foreign tourists have come to the small garden more than 20km from the center of Can Tho to experience it.
+From simple videos about life in the Mekong Delta, Ngan's TikTok channel gradually gained popularity online.
+As a result, many domestic and international tourists have sought out her small garden, located more than 20km from the center of Can Tho, to experience it firsthand.

 Ngancantho1011.jpg

-To serve customers, Ngan has to invest a lot of effort: digging ditches to raise fish, building huts, drawing clean water, building a stone kitchen, creating a natural living space.
-Therefore, the cost of the experience is quite high, but in return, customers are all satisfied.
+To serve her guests, Ngan had to invest a great deal of effort: digging ditches to raise fish, building huts, bringing in clean water, constructing a stone kitchen area, and creating a natural living space.
+Therefore, the cost of the experience is quite high, but in return, guests are all satisfied.

-What makes 9X happiest is that guests feel happy and excited about their new travel experience.
-Everyone is excited to catch fish, pick vegetables in the garden, and then sit down together to cook.
+What makes the 9X generation happiest is that guests feel joyful and excited about their new travel experience.
+Everyone is thrilled to catch fish, pick vegetables in the garden, and then sit down together to cook a meal.

 12.jpg